iancze/PSOAP/README.md

 * Generation of high-fidelity stellar templates (for use with traditional RV cross-correlation measurements, variability searches)
 * Inferring orbits and spectra of double-lined spectroscopic binaries (see gif below)

-Documentation and installation instructi ons are available at [http://psoap.readthedocs.io](http://psoap.readthedocs.io).
+Documentation and installation instructions are available at [http://psoap.readthedocs.io](http://psoap.readthedocs.io).

 ![disentangling loop](output.gif "disentangling loop")